 3. Make a big bowl of Cawl

 Believed to have burst on to the Welsh scene in the 14th Century, cawl is one of the oldest and most delicious dishes to have originated in Wales.
 Every grandmother in Wales will have a different recipe for cawl, passed down to them through the generations of strong Welsh women.
 Made mostly of root vegetables, cawl is traditionally made in the winter.
-However, as it is probably the Welshest dish ever, it’s only right to have a delightful bowl of it on March the 1st.
+However, as it is probably the most quintessential Welsh dish, it’s only right to have a delightful bowl of it on March the 1st.
 Here is a delicious recipe for you to share with your loved ones.

 1 kg lamb neck , bone in, cut into 5cm chunks (ask your butcher) 1 kg swede